-Joshua R. Williams advises on a broad range of U.S. and international tax matters, with a focus on the formation and operation of domestic and offshore private investment funds and on the tax aspects of project finance and renewable energy transactions.
+Joshua R. Williams advises on a broad range of U.S. and international tax matters, with a focus on the formation and operation of domestic and offshore private investment funds and on the tax aspects of domestic and international real estate transactions, as well as project finance and renewable energy transactions.

 Practice & Background

 Mr. Williams regularly advises on international tax issues that arise with respect to investments in the United States by non-U.S. investors (including investors subject to special U.S. tax treatment), as well as investments outside of the United States by U.S. persons.
-Mr. Williams also has experience in structuring tax-driven vehicles, such as sale-leasebacks, flip partnerships, inverted leases and other structures, for the acquisition and financing of renewable energy assets.
+Mr. Williams has substantial transactional experience in the real estate area and regularly advises real estate funds and other market participants on a broad array of U.S. and international tax issues presented by investments in real estate, including issues raised under the real estate investment trust rules.
+He also advises creditors of bankrupt and financially troubled companies on a variety of issues, including restructuring of debt, preservation of tax attributes and issues arising under the consolidated return regime.
+Additionally, he has experience in structuring tax-driven vehicles, such as sale-leasebacks, flip partnerships, inverted leases and other structures, for the acquisition and financing of renewable energy assets.

 Prior to joining Akin Gump, Mr. Williams was an associate at two other major U.S. law firms, where he focused on U.S. and international tax matters.